DiademNetwork/diadem-dapp-boilerplate/README.md

 6 - If it's the first time you develop on application add `127.0.0.1 local.diadem.network` in your `/etc/hosts` file
 7 - Go to `https://local.diadem.network:9000`

-Note: The trick with `/etc/hosts` and `local.diadem.network` instead of `localhost` will make it possible to login with facebook.
+Note: The trick with `/etc/hosts` and `local.diadem.network` instead of `localhost` will make it possible to login with facebook on development version.

 ## Develop (sandboxed version)